 A sleeper cell of existential skullfuckery.
 Hidden towards the end of the third disc on Emancipation, this rock ballad is easily overlooked and at first acquaintance you can feel it weakly dancing up and down graphic equalisers of Ford Mondeos across the country.
 Wearing the skin of Chris Rea and taking vague lyrical inspiration from Abbey Road closer The End, it invites dismissal as being baby boomer AOR.
 But on the seventh listen the high fidelity varnish cracks and numb horror leaks out.
 The tide of the lyrics tug you towards a single blinding light, as the beat echoes across the primal void and guitar rains down like heavenly fire.
 Written for the brother of Wendy (and tambourine player on Around the World in a Day) Jonathan Melvoin after he died of a heroin overdose, the more you listen to The Love we Make the more it morphs from bland sermonising, through painful poignancy, into the eventual heat death of the universe sandwiched between the album’s upbeat title track and Joan bloody Osbourne.
 Beware ye – if you gaze long into album orientated rock, album orientated rock also gazes into you.

-By all accounts 3rdeyegirl are a fierce live act, holding their own against Prince’s more venerated backing groups, but in the studio the raw energy is tamed and shows up a lack of experimentation.
-What does works well on the record however are the occasional flowerings of R&B pop growing out of this dusty, rocky ground, like this headnodding, funk-hop cactus featuring a guest rap flow that’s somewhere between Lisa ‘Left Eye’ Lopes and Princess Superstar.
-Having championed TLC in the 90s and calling them his favourite group at the 1995 MTV music awards it’s not surprising Prince is a fan of Left Eye’s rap-style and Lizzo delivers with delta force dexterity.
-Fellow The Chalice group members also provide vocals (including several bars of what sounds like Samuel Beckett’s Not I reciting advertisement disclaimers) but it’s the freedom of 3rdeyegirl throwing off their hard rock shackles for the first time on the album that really lifts Boytrouble into the troposphere.
-A brisk monsoon of funky guitar licks and bright-eyed bass that clears the air and makes the second half of Plectrumelectrum a much more palatable experience.
+By all accounts 3rdeyegirl are a fierce live act, holding their own against Prince’s more venerated backing groups.
+But in the studio, the raw energy is tamed and can show up a lack of experimentation.
+Growing out of this dusty, rocky ground, however, are occasional flowerings of R&B pop, like this head-nodding, funk-hop cactus with a guest rap somewhere between Lisa ‘Left Eye’ Lopes and Princess Superstar.
+Having championed TLC in the 90s and calling them his favourite group at the 1995 MTV music awards, it’s not surprising Prince is a fan of Left Eye’s rap-style and Lizzo delivers with delta force dexterity.
+Fellow The Chalice group members also provide vocals (including several bars of what sounds like Samuel Beckett’s Not I reciting advertisement disclaimers) but it’s the freedom of 3rdeyegirl throwing off their hard-rock shackles for the first time on the album that really lifts Boytrouble into the troposphere.
+A brisk monsoon of funky guitar licks and bright-eyed bass that clears the air and makes the second half of Plectrumelectrum a more interesting experience.